YoRyan/youngryan.com/_posts/2024-05-19-check-emails-from-gmail-briskly-go-getmail.md

 ## Final answer: go-getmail

-The IMAP protocol has another useful feature.
-Not only can you download email from an IMAP server, you can also upload it—just as you might upload files to Google Drive for storage and eventual retrieval.
+The IMAP protocol has another useful feature: Not only can you download email from an IMAP server, you can also upload it—just as you might upload files to Google Drive for storage and eventual retrieval.
 This capability is how you can sign into multiple accounts with a desktop email client and drag and drop emails between accounts.

 Gmail, like most other webmail providers, has support for IMAP.
 A thought occurred to me: What if we had a real-time, IMAP to IMAP forwarder?
 And there just so happens to be a little Go program, [go-getmail](https://github.com/mback2k/go-getmail), that is exactly that.
 It retrieves mail from one IMAP server and uploads it to another, while also deleting the mail from the original server.